CC-Riddle: A Question Answering Dataset of Chinese Character Riddles: Dataset Construction and Analysis

 \subsection{Data Preparation}

-We crawl 20392 different Chinese character riddles from the Web\footnote{\url{http://xh.5156edu.com/}\\ \url{https://www.chnlib.com/miyuku/zimi/index.html}\\ \url{https://www.cmy123.com/zmmy}\\ \url{http://www.hydcd.com/baike/zimi.htm}\\ \url{https://www.caimigu.com/zm/}} and they cover 5066 Chinese characters in total, most of which are frequently used characters.
-As mentioned above, more Chinese character riddles are needed to improve the coverage of CC-Riddle.
+We scrape existing Chinese character riddles from some websites\footnote{\url{http://xh.5156edu.com/}, \url{https://www.chnlib.com/miyuku/zimi/index.html}, \url{https://www.cmy123.com/zmmy}, \url{http://www.hydcd.com/baike/zimi.htm}, \url{https://www.caimigu.com/zm/}}, remove duplicate data and delete irrelevant characters to enhance data quality.
+After this data cleaning process, we acquire a total of 20,385 unique Chinese character riddles.
+These riddles encompass 5,060 Chinese characters in total, the majority of which are frequently used.
+However, some common Chinese characters are still not included in the crawled data.
+More Chinese character riddles are needed to improve the coverage of CC-Riddle.
 The pronunciation, glyph and explanation of the solution character are important for generating brand new Chinese character riddles \cite{xiang2008chinese}.
-Among the three elements, the glyph is the most important one because a character can be easily identified by its glyph, and most existing character riddles are based mainly on glyph.
-The pattern of Chinese character structures can be roughly categorized into 10 types (Figure \ref{Fig.main2}): single-radical, left-right, up-down, up-left, up-right, left-down, up-left-down, left-up-right, left-down-right, enclosure \cite{dai2007chinese}.
+Therefore, we obtain glyph information from the IDS dictionary\footnote{\url{https://github.com/cjkvi/cjkvi-ids}} and HanziCraft\footnote{\url{https://hanzicraft.com/}}, as well as pinyin and meaning from the Chinese Xinhua Dictionary\footnote{\url{https://github.com/pwxcoo/chinese-xinhua}}.
 The IDS dictionary is a resource about the glyph of characters.
-It provides a coarse-grained decomposition of characters and describes the position relationship between different components of a character (i.e., the structure).
-We obtain the radical list of a character from HanziCraft.
-The radical is a more fine-grained decomposition.
-Figure \ref{Fig.main3} shows some examples from IDS dictionary and HanziCraft.
-Information of pinyin and explanation can be found in Chinese Xinhua Dictionary dataset\footnote{\url{https://github.com/pwxcoo/chinese-xinhua}}.
-As the original explanations are excessively long and contain many example sentences, we only adopt the first few sentences of the explanation in the dictionary as the final explanation for each character.
+It provides a coarse-grained decomposition of characters and describes the position relationship between different components of a character (i.e., the character structure).
+HanziCraft is a web application that provides information about Chinese characters, in which there are three kinds of character decomposition: once, radical and graphical.
+Figure \ref{fig.decomposition} shows some examples from IDS dictionary and HanziCraft.